Kotlin/KEEP/proposals/lateinit-property-intrinsics.md

 ## Description

-We propose to add two declarations to the standard library, an extension property `isInitialized` and an extension function `reset`.
+We propose to add two declarations to the standard library, an extension property `isInitialized` and an extension function `deinitialize`.
 Both of them would be available _only on a property reference expression_ that references a lateinit property, accessible at the call site.
 Both of them are inline and intrinsic, i.e. a corresponding bytecode is generated manually by the compiler at each call site, because it's not possible to implement them in Kotlin.

 ``` kotlin
 package kotlin